Connect with others who understand.

 Needle Biopsy

-One advantage of needle biopsies is that they are not surgical procedures, and they can be performed relatively quickly.
-The drawback is that the biopsy only removes a very small tissue sample.
-In some cases, the sample may not have enough cancerous tissue to tell the doctor everything they need to know.
+One advantage of needle biopsies is that they’re not surgical procedures, and they can be performed relatively quickly.
+The drawback is that the biopsy removes only a very small tissue sample, which sometimes may not have enough cancerous tissue to tell the doctor everything they need to know.

 Fine Needle Aspiration Biopsy

-Fine needle aspiration (FNA) biopsies use a very thin, hollow needle to extract cells and small pieces of tissue from the suspected area.
+Fine needle aspiration (FNA) biopsies use a very thin, hollow needle to extract cells and small pieces of tissue.
 A transtracheal or transbronchial FNA can be performed by inserting the needle through the wall of the trachea (windpipe) or bronchi (airways) during an endobronchial ultrasound or bronchoscopy.
 An FNA biopsy can be used to look for cancer in the lymph nodes between the lungs.

 Core Biopsy